Tokyo Gay Travel

 The Gay Travel Experience: Tokyo, Japan

-I visited Tokyo with my boyfriend Michael, and while we heeded the general custom of minimal public affection, the occasional kiss on the streets of Tokyo raised no eyebrows.
-As a tourist, Tokyo gay travel is a cinch.
+I visited Tokyo and Kyoto with my partner Michael.
+And while we heeded the general custom of minimal public affection, the occasional kiss on the streets of Tokyo raised no eyebrows.
+As gay tourists in Tokyo, we felt comfortable, welcome, and safe.

-Most importantly, Tokyo is enormous!
-Tokyo uniquely does not have a true “downtown center” as you see in cities like New York or Madrid.
-The densest areas of Tokyo are scattered around the metropolis.
-The areas between them can be quite suburban.
+Dense areas are scattered around, and areas between them can be quite suburban.
 But no matter where you go, everything is clean and organized.

 The general Shibuya area is wonderful, filled with happy music and glowing storefronts.
 Since it rains a ton in Japan, you can always count on having a dry time inside the Shibuya stores!